 Suffolk University is recognized as a leader among institutions of higher education for engaging its students, faculty and staff in meaningful community service opportunities.

-The Carnegie Foundation selected Suffolk University for its 2010 Community Engagement Classification.
+The Carnegie Community selected Suffolk University for its 2010 Community Engagement Classification, and again in the 2020 Re-Classification process.
 This honor recognizes higher education institutions that partner with their larger community for the mutually beneficial exchange of knowledge and resources.
 These partnerships address community-identified needs, enhance community well-being, and enrich scholarship.
+Learn more about the Carnegie Community Engagement Classification.

-The University has been named to the 2013 President’s Higher Education Community Service Honor Roll for the fourth straight year.
-This honor recognizes institutions of higher education that encourage and support community service.
-Selection is based on a series of factors including scope and innovation of service projects, and the extent of service learning course offerings.
+The University was named to the 2013 President’s Higher Education Community Service Honor Roll for the fourth straight year.
+This honor recognized institutions of higher education that encourage and support community service.
+Selection was based on a series of factors including scope and innovation of service projects, and the extent of service learning course offerings.